idfive/Developer-Documentation/docs/general/documentation/documentation.md

 ## Built With
 ​
 * [idfive Component Library](https://bitbucket.org/idfivellc/idfive-component-library)
-* List other technologies used.s
+* List other technologies used.
 ​
 ## Versioning
 ​